blkluv/Majic-Photo/README.md

 - 🔌 **Professional Quality**
   Every image is ensured to meet the highest standards of quality with our team of B2B-B2C-driven design experts.

+- 💼 **Google Authentication**
+  Latest update includes ability to use Google OAuth to register and login to Majic-Photo.

 ---

 ## 🚀 Ready to Transform Your Real Estate Photos?